aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 After GuardDuty has been enabled in your account(s), GuardDuty will begin monitoring the [foundational data sources](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) and analyzing features associated with optionally enabled resource protection types.
 A best practice recommendation after enabling GuardDuty is to leverage the 30-day trial (enabled per account) to understand the baseline of normal activity, derived by machine learning, for your accounts and resources.
 During the trial period GuardDuty will also use threat-based and rules-based intelligence to generate [findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html) in near-real time.

 Potential security issues are presented as findings in the GuardDuty console.
-All GuardDuty findings are assigned a [severity level](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html#guardduty_findings-severity) (low, medium, high) and corresponding value (1.0 – 8.9) based on potential risks.
-Higher value findings indicate a greater security risk.
-The severity level assigned to a finding is provided to help you determine a response to a potential security issue that is highlighted by a finding.
+All GuardDuty findings are assigned a [severity level](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_findings.html#guardduty_findings-severity) and a corresponding value based on potential risk, and higher values indicate greater risk.
+Most finding types fall into low, medium, or high.
+Attack sequence findings from [Extended Threat Detection](#amazon-guardduty-extended-threat-detection) are always Critical, because by definition they represent a correlated multi-stage attack rather than a single suspicious event.
+If your triage process was built when GuardDuty only produced low, medium, and high, make sure Critical is wired into your highest-urgency path rather than falling through to a default.
 ![GuardDuty Severity levels](../../images/GD-Severity-Levels.png)
 *Figure 9: GuardDuty severity levels*